Jared-Godar/capstone-ideas/README.md

 We hope to tackle the biggest practical barriers in patient note scoring, making the approach more transparent, interpretable, and easing the development and administration of such assessments.
 As a result, medical practitioners will be able to explore the full potential of patient notes to reveal information relevant to clinical skills assessment.

+### Data:

+- `csv` list of features
+- `csv` with raw text of notes as well as labeled target data about which features were present as scored by physicians.

+### Evaluation:

+- Entries scored my micro-averaged F1 scores.

+We score each character index as:

+- TP if it is within both a ground-truth and a prediction,
+- FN if it is within a ground-truth but not a prediction, and,
+- FP if it is within a prediction but not a ground truth.

+Finally, we compute an overall F1 score from the TPs, FNs, and FPs aggregated across all instances.